 Mr. Mitchell began his career as a Structural Loads engineer for the Rockwell International – North American Aircraft Operations Company.
 He has subsequently held positions of increasing responsibility at the Northrop Grumman Corporation and Lockheed Martin Aeronautics Company.
 In his previous role as Senior Aeronautical Engineer Manager at Lockheed Martin Aeronautics Company, he led the Material Processes (M&P) and Systems Engineering Integration (SEIT) Teams during the engineering development phases of a major aircraft program.
 He is a passionate advocate of STEM initiatives, enjoys coaching, mentoring and working with students.

-Mr. Mitchell holds a Bachelor of Arts of Science Degree from NYU Polytechnic School of Engineering, has completed the UCLA Anderson Graduate School of Management Technical Management Program and is a graduate of Lockheed Martin’s Executive/Management Development Program.
+Mr. Mitchell holds a Bachelor of Arts of Science Degree from NYU Tandon School of Engineering, has completed the UCLA Anderson Graduate School of Management Technical Management Program and is a graduate of Lockheed Martin’s Executive/Management Development Program.

 Mr. Kevin Bishop is currently an Operating Supervisor in the Brooklyn/Queens Equipment Group at Con Edison.
 In this position, Mr. Bishop is responsible for supervising Substation Operators, Operating Mechanics and subordinate titled personnel in the physical installation, maintenance, repair, testing, inspection and environmental compliance of all unit substation equipment in the Brooklyn and Queens area.

 Prior to this assignment, Mr. Bishop was a management intern in the prestigious Growth Opportunities for Leadership Development (GOLD) Program at Con Edison.